- No products in the cart.

-Generally, beekeepers mix antibiotics with sugar syrup and keep it into the hive for bees to eat to keep them safe from diseases.
+Generally, beekeepers mix antibiotics with sugar syrup and keep it in the hive for bees to eat to keep them safe from diseases.

 However, it will contaminate the honey with antibiotic residues produced from these colonies.

-Consuming the contaminated honey may cause long term health problems among humans.
+Consuming contaminated honey may cause long term health problems among humans.
 Similarly, it may cause:

 Therefore, the presence of antibiotic residues in honey should be within permissible limits.

-After testing a few honey samples from popular honey brands in India, CSE found high levels of antibiotics in honey available in the market on 10th Sep, 2010.
-The report tells us how the honey was contaminated using antibiotic.
+After testing a few honey samples from popular honey brands in India, CSE found high levels of antibiotics in honey available in the market on 10th Sep 2010.
+The report tells us how the honey was contaminated using antibiotics.

-Even exported honey to Europen countries had contained antibiotics in honey.
-It was tested and reported by food and feed authorities of European countries.
+Even exported honey to European countries had contained antibiotics in honey.
+Subsequently, It was tested and reported by food and feed authorities of European countries.

-As a result, in order to encourage and promote the export of honey, the Govt. of India set a residue monitoring plan (RMP) to monitor the amount of antibiotics.
+As a result, in order to encourage and promote the export of honey, the Govt. of India set a residue monitoring plan (RMP) to monitor the number of antibiotics.

-There has been maximum residue limits (MRLs) standard for all foods from animals treated with antibiotics.
-However, it was unavailable for honey testing before for domestic market.
+There have been maximum residue limits (MRLs) standards for all foods from animals treated with antibiotics.
+However, it was unavailable for honey testing before for the domestic market.

-However, FSSAI made madatory amendments to its food safety and standard regulations in 2012 to include the parameter controling antibiotics.
-Let’s know the antibiotics and its limitations in FSSAI Parameters:
+Therefore, FSSAI made mandatory amendments to its food safety and standard regulations in 2012 to include the parameter controlling antibiotics.
+So, let’s know the antibiotics and their limitations in FSSAI Parameters: